VolkerFelix/pong/readme.md

-# Trains an agent with (stochastic) Policy Gradients on Pong.
+# Trains an agent with (stochastic) Policy Gradients on Pong

 ![game](media/Game.gif)